ksimes/trainControl/README.md

 `quit`

 Ok, so now we can finally use our newly configured Bluetooth to set something up!

+**Note:** We can skip this section and go straight on to setting up and configuring the LEGO train

 First, let’s run:

 `bluetoothctl scan on`